Communicating Research in English

 - Figures (and more): Prof. Martin Margala, Fulbright-CTU Distinguished Chair 2015-16 (video)

-For PhD students and scholars, we are happy to review materials for submission or re-submission (but not translation).
+For PhD students and scholars, I am happy to review materials for submission or re-submission (but not translation).
 There is no fee for this service, which is quite personal (as opposed to online, fee-based services) and includes in-person consultation about suggestions and concepts.

 The library provides for your use a variety of (highly underutilized) resources regarding effective communication of research.
 These include dictionaries and encyclopedias regarding specific disciplinary areas, print and eBooks, and—last but not least—eResources the library provides, the majority of which contain English language content.

 To making finding print resources easier for you, we have placed key materials in one location, on the reference shelf in the Main Service Hall (the “Knowledge Nativation Corner”).
 Many of these books were selected in collaboration with the CTU Scientific Writing and Publication Course instructors.